Skip to article frontmatterSkip to article content

 In thermodynamic integration, we calculate the free energy difference between two states by integrating the derivative of the free energy with respect to a parameter that connects the two states.
 The free energy difference between two states is given by:

-where ΔF\Delta F is the free energy difference between the two states, λ is the parameter that connects the two states (e.g. temperature, volume), HH is the Hamiltonian of the system (total energy), and the brackets denote the ensemble average (time average). λ0\lambda_0 is the initial value of the parameter, usually a state where the partition function is known.
+where ΔF\Delta F is the free energy difference between the two states, λ\lambda is the parameter that connects the two states, HH is the Hamiltonian of the system, and the brackets denote an ensemble average taken at fixed λ\lambda.

 Applications of Molecular Dynamics